From something sad . . . . something wonderful and good. . .

 For as long as I can remember this was that state my grandmother was in.
 She progressed

 very quickly from talking and rambling odd things to being a vegetable.
 However, my

 grandfather never gave up hope.

-he didn't like leaving her alone, so either my sister or I would watch her.
-She would have
+and he didn't like leaving her alone, so either my sister or I would watch her.
+She would

-been fine alone, but I think that he felt guilty leaving her alone, even though no one would
+have been fine alone, but I think that he felt guilty leaving her alone, even though no one

-Everyday when my grandfather would come home from coffee he would hug my grandmother
+Everyday when my grandfather would come home from coffee he would hug my grand-

 Unfortunately taking care of her was taking a large toll on him.
 He was falling in parking

 lots and got arthritis in his back and it was hard for him to walk and he kept getting

 infections in his legs.
 He still tried to lead a normal life and refused to take help from